SHIYIS/NLPWME/modules/1a-phil-of-mind.md

 The shift toward a sub-symbolic, universally distributed representation seems to open up possibilities for addressing challenges related to syntactic representation and processing.
-By embracing a more dynamic and contextually adaptive approach, this mechanism may provide a framework for capturing syntactic information in a manner that aligns with the overall goals of the system.
+By e\mbracing a more dynamic and contextually adaptive approach, this mechanism may provide a framework for capturing syntactic information in a manner that aligns with the overall goals of the system.

 @@colbox-blue